doc4d/docs/docs/Extensions/develop-components.md

 :::note

-Interpreted component code can be [edited directly from the host project](#editing-components) if the context is supported.
+Interpreted component code can be [edited](#editing-components) and [compiled](../Project/compiler.md#compile-components) directly from the host project if the context is supported.

 :::